-Strong constellation that propels her support capabilities a little further, but the additive damage bonus is locked behind a theoretical 15s, which is how long her ultimate lasts.
-Something of note is that if you cycle elemental bursts (e.g burst off of cooldown) the damage boost will persist.
+Strong constellation that propels her damage over time capabilities a little further.
+However, the additive damage bonus is locked behind a 15 seconds timer, which is how long her ultimate lasts.
+Something of note is that if you cycle elemental bursts (i.e. burst off of cooldown), the damage boost will persist.

 C6: The Clement

 Using Trail of the Qilin causes the next Frostflake Arrow shot within 30s to not require charging.